sarscov2-phylodynamics/sarscov2-phylodynamics.github.io/_posts/2020-05-28-Telangana-April-28.md

 |   2.5%   |        1.97         |         0.102         |         2.32         |
 |  97.5%   |        4.72         |         0.298         |         6.78         |

-Table: Reproduction number, growth rate and doubling times
+Table 1: Reproduction number, growth rate and doubling times

 the R0 and R(t) estimates presented here are broadly in line with estimates produced by other groups using only epidemiological data.